 Opiate Addiction: Recovery Statistics

 An estimated 26-36 million people worldwide abuse natural opiates or synthetic opioids.
 Americans are said to consume about 80% of the world’s supply of opium-derived painkillers, with more than 2 million Americans addicted to prescription opioid painkillers such as oxycodone and hydrocodone, and another 460,000 addicted to opioids like heroin or fentanyl.
 Many also are addicted to opiates like morphine and codeine, contributing to the nationwide addiction crisis.
-Overcoming opioid or opiate abuse can be challenging, but is possible with appropriate addiction treatment and ongoing support for long-term recovery.
+Overcoming opioid or opiate abuse can be challenging, but is possible with appropriate opiate addiction treatment and ongoing support for long-term recovery.

 Opioid or opiate addiction often begins with a prescription painkiller from the doctor, though studies show that more than 50% of opioid users get these medications from friends, family or the medicine cabinet.